Supplements & Ingredients

 In this post, you’ll learn the benefits of megadosed vitamin C, why and how megadosing works, what the science says, how to dose safely, and whether it’s worth it.

-🧬Outliyr found different forms deliver unique benefits: liposomal C for absorption, buffered salts for gut comfort, and IV infusions for therapeutic impact
+🧬Outliyr recommends non-GMO ascorbic acid as the superior form of vitamin C supplement, but other forms have unique benefits and are great in certain contexts: liposomal C for absorption, buffered salts for gut comfort, and IV infusions for maximum therapeutic impact.

 🧬Optimal dosing varies by individual biochemistry.
-Pauling suggested everyone should at least get 200-250mg/day daily.
-Nick of Outliyr currently takes 3g 2x daily
+Linus Pauling suggested everyone should at least get 200-250mg/day daily with an optimal average dose of 2,000mg.
+Nick of Outliyr currently takes 3g 2x daily.

 What Is Vitamin C?